usnistgov/FIPS201/_Appendix/glossary.md

 their _identity_.

 Personal Identity Verification (PIV) Identity Account : The logical record containing credentialing information for a given PIV _cardholder_.
-This is stored within the _issuer’s_ _identity management system_ and includes PIV enrollment data, _cardholder_ _identity_ attributes, and information regarding the _cardholder_’s _PIV Card_ and any _derived PIV credentials_ bound to the account.
+This is stored within the _issuer's_ _identity management system_ and includes PIV enrollment data, _cardholder_ _identity_ attributes, and information regarding the _cardholder_'s _PIV Card_ and any _derived PIV credentials_ bound to the account.

 Personal Identity Verification (PIV) Card
 : A physical artifact (e.g., _identity_ card, "smart" card) issued